Metallic Epoxy Flooring Vancouver, BC

 Yes, metallic epoxy can be slippery — this is how we solve it

-Metallic epoxy can be slick when wet if built as a high-gloss showroom surface with no traction.
-We plan traction early so your floor still looks premium.
+Metallic epoxy can be slick when wet if built as a high-gloss decorative surface with no traction.
+We plan traction early so your floor still looks premium while fitting the real use of the space.

 Traction options without ruining the look